Project by: Denis Pastory Rubanga, Dr. Zekaya Never, Dr. Machuve Dina, Lilian Mkonyi, Loyani K. Loyani, Richard Mgaya.

 Our initial works involved field work and in-house experiments to collect data in areas that are mostly affected by Tuta absoluta.
 We collected image data in Arusha and Morogoro regions of Tanzania.

 As for any computer vision task, getting the right images for the task at hand is sometimes challenging.
 Regarding our use case, we had to generate our own image data.
 To accumulate enough data for model training, we have been collecting data since June 2018 and have had four (4) in-house experiments in the target areas.
-The whole data collection process is shown in this link.

 The data collection process involved taking images of tomato inoculated with Tuta absoluta larvae for the first two (2) weeks of tomato growth since transplanting date.
 Images were taken for each plant on a daily basis.
 These images are RGB (Red, Green, Blue) photos of high and low resolutions.
 In order to acquire high resolution images, we used Canon EOS KISS X7 camera with a resolution of 5184 x 3456 pixels and we used mobile phone camera (set to low resolution).